mmower/ergo/guides/basic_parser.md

 There may be a precision issue with this code but you can see the principle it is operating by.

 Now to join the two components together, assuming there is a decimal point (suggesting we'll need `optional` again).
-Also we'll again make use of the `map:` feature of the `sequence` combinator to process AST's to give us the right value.
+Also we'll again make use of the `ast:` feature of the `sequence` combinator to process AST's to give us the right value.

 ```elixir
 number = sequence([